almahabi/pdsnd_github/README.md

 ### Description

-Using Python I accessed 3 cities bikeshare systems data to answer  some quetions for the people.
+I used Python and accessed 3 cities bikeshare systems data to answer  some quetions for the people.

 ### Files used